mukil/dm4-notifications/README.md

 After downloading the bundle-file, place it in the `bundles` folder of your DeepaMehta installation and restart DeepaMehta.

+## Usage

+Installation of this plugin on its own is of limited use for end-users.

+The main features of this plugin is a service to be used by other application developers.

+For example, the `dm4-notizen-app` makes use of this plugin and provides an examplary user-interface for this service.

 ## Application Model

 ![Screenshot of Subscription Application Model in DM, Selected TopicType Notification](/subscription_model_doc.png)